tzahari/CCU-Historian-for-Docker/README.md

 | CONFIG_CCU_IP       | | IP of the CCU |
 | CONFIG_HOST_IP      | | IP of the Docker host |
 | CONFIG_HOST_RPCPORT | | _Optional:_ port of the RPC-port |

+Additional config settings should be made by changing the config file ccu-historian.config within the docker container.
+It is easier to export the config folder out of the docker container and edit the file there.

 ## Links